DimphnaMeijerLab/Mapping-spatial-organization-of-in-vitro-neuronal-networks-using-high-content-imaging/README.md

 # Mapping-spatial-organization-of-in-vitro-neuronal-networks-using-high-content-imaging
-Here we collect all the scripts use in: Mapping spatial organization of in vitro neuronal networks using high-content imaging.
-These scripts allow the analysis of complete neuronal network in vitro.
-The folder contain four folders, and each folder contains main and functions used in the analysis.
+This repository contains all the scripts used in the project “Mapping Spatial Organization of In Vitro Neuronal Networks Using High-Content Imaging.”
+These scripts enable the analysis of complete in vitro neuronal networks.

+The repository is organized into four main folders:

+1. Analysis

-1. Analysis: here you can find the MATLAB scripts for the analysis of the stiched wells.
-The framework called Modular Image Analysis (MIA).
+Contains MATLAB scripts for the analysis of stitched wells using the Modular Image Analysis (MIA) framework.

 MIA is divided into modules and uses parallel programming to analyze multiple wells simultaneously.

-The Nuclei Analysis module was used to differentiate between neuronal and non-neuronal cells.
-The Distance Analysis module performed a spatial analysis of the distribution of cells in the wells.
+Nuclei Analysis module: differentiates between neuronal and non-neuronal cells.

+Distance Analysis module: performs spatial analysis of cell distribution in the wells.

-2. Cellpose: here you can find the folder NetworkDection where the segmentaion of the stiched wells is performed.
-The model used for the segmation is present.
-The model allow the segmentation of dapi and AnkG for identifing neurons wth the axonal initial segment.
-In the folder AIS_analysis, there is the matlab script for analysisng the axonal initial segmetn properties in the complete well.
-3. Diameter_analysis: here the python script used for calculate the diamter of each cells (from the Analysis)
-4. Stiching: here the set of macro from ImageJ used fot the stiching of the tiles in the complete well.
+2. Cellpose

+Contains scripts and models for segmentation of stitched wells.

+NetworkDetection: segmentation of stitched wells using a pre-trained model (included).
+The model allows segmentation of DAPI and AnkG, enabling identification of neurons with axonal initial segments.

+AIS_analysis: MATLAB script for analyzing axonal initial segment properties across the complete well.

+3. Diameter_analysis

+Contains Python scripts for calculating the diameter of each cell (based on the outputs from the Analysis folder).

+4. Stitching

+Contains ImageJ macros used for stitching tiled images into complete wells.